Episodes

 Ce que tu apprendras dans cet épisode :

-Merci Jean-Patrick !
+Merci Emilie !

 Clique ici pour partager avec David le principal message que tu retiens de cet épisode !